Costs & Funding

 If you need a student visa to enter Germany, non-fee paying (NF) and fee paying (FP) students will have to pay 11,208€ in a blocked bank account (Sperrkonto) for their first year living expenses.
 Please do not apply as NF or FP student if you do not have access to this amount.

 Cost of Living

-Oldenburg/Germany: 700 to 1000 Euro/month
+Oldenburg/Germany: 934 (minimum) up to 1000 Euros/month

 Norway is one of the most expensive countries in the world and it takes a while getting used to the high cost of living.
-As a student you will need a minimum of approximately 9000 NOK (about 1150 Euro) per month in order to cover basic expenses.
+As a student you will need a minimum of approximately 12500 NOK (about 1100 Euro) per month in order to cover basic expenses.
 However, as a student you can access discounts and significantly reduce your expenses.
 Manage your budget well and you can enjoy a wide range of activities.
 Follow this link to find information on average prices in Stavanger.

-The Czech Republic is one of the cheaper European countries in the partnership, you will need only 400 to 600 Euro per month to get along.
+The Czech Republic is one of the cheaper European countries in the partnership, you will need only 600 to 800 Euro per month to get along.
 Find out more about student life in the Czech Republic on this website.
 For a room in Ceské Budejovice's student dorm you pay only around 90 euro per month, lunch in the canteen is around 2 Euro.

-Omdurman or Khartoum/Sudan: about 700 Euro/month
+Omdurman or Khartoum, Sudan: about 700 Euros/month

 You will need around 450 to 500 Euro per month to get along in Mbarara.
 The monthly rent for a single room on campus is around 120 Euro including utilities.
 All other living expenses should not exceed 10-12 Euro per day.
 A return trip to Kampala by car service is around 350 Euro, buses operate regularly at a price of around 10 Euro per trip.